 Fact check: Around 500 years before Jesus’ triumphal entry into Jerusalem, the prophet Zechariah had predicted the event that is today celebrated as Palm Sunday.
 “Celebrate incredibly, Daughter Zion! – Yell, Little girl Jerusalem – See, your king comes to you – honorable and victorious – humble and riding on a donkey – on a colt, the foal of a donkey” (Zechariah 9:9).
 The prediction was fulfilled in each specific, and it was, in reality, a period of rejoicing, as Jerusalem warmly welcomed their King.

-Palm Sunday in Western Christianity: Catholic Church Dates, Episcopal Church Dates, Protestant Church Dates
+Palm Sunday Dates in Western Christianity: Catholic – Episcopal – Protestant Churches

 Palm Sunday Catholic Calendar (2018-2025)